jiyongyu/covert_channel_chatbot/README.md

 ## 1. Usage

 This chatbot is extremely easy to use.
-After 'make', you can run two clients (by running ./client) to build this covert channel.
+After 'make', you can run two clients (by running two ./client simutaneously) to build this covert channel.
 You will need to turn one client into a RECEIVER by typing 'recv' and pressing enter.
 Type some characters on the SENDER side and press enter.
 The message will be magically transmitted to the RECEIVER as you will see.

-The SENDER will also show the bandwidth(B/s) of transmission.
+The SENDER will also show the bandwidth (bytes/second) of transmission (typically over 700 bytes/second).

 ## 2. Extra missions finished

 We finished:
 1) TRX. -- 10pts
 2) SpeedRun. -- 10pts (we were able to improve the bandwidth as more than 10x the TA solution)
-3) AnyCore. -- 30pts (no need to use taskset)
+3) AnyCore. -- 30pts (no need to use taskset since it targets LLC)
 4) AnyCore++.. -- 20pts (we did not use RDRAND/RDSEED)

 ## 3. Challenges